valkey-io/valkey-doc/commands/role.md

 1. The string `master`.
 2. The current primary replication offset, which is an offset that primaries and replicas share to understand, in partial resynchronizations, the part of the replication stream the replicas needs to fetch to continue.
-3. An array composed of three elements array representing the connected replicas.
+3. An array composed of three elements array representing the online replicas.
 Every sub-array contains the replica IP, port, and the last acknowledged replication offset.

 ## Output of the command on replicas